jgriffith23/postgis-tutorial/README.rst

 - `Using ST_DWithin <https://stackoverflow.com/questions/23981056/geoalchemy-st-dwithin-implementation>`_ (It wound up making more sense to use
   `ST_Distance_Sphere instead, but this syntax example was helpful.)

-Hope you've found this tutorial helpful! @ me on Twitter or something if you did.
-You can find the source code for this tutorial here:
+Hope you've found this tutorial helpful! @ me on Twitter or something if you did. :)